 Unlike the other methods on this list, pens are not meant for significant teeth whitening.
 They can change your smile by a couple of shades but are generally intended for maintenance more than anything.

 Despite this, whitening pens have a lot going for them.
 First, they are highly portable.
 You can pop them in your bag or pocket and use them to combat the effects of your daily coffee, red wine at dinner, or those berries you had as a snack.
 Second, they are easy and quick to use.
-You just dry your teeth, paint the gel on, and keep your lips off your teeth for 60 seconds.
+You just dry your teeth, paint on the gel, and keep your lips off your teeth for about 60 seconds.

 Finally, they are usually one of the most affordable options, with an average price range of $8–$30.
 If you aren’t looking to make a big change or want to maintain your smile after a more powerful treatment, whitening pens are a great tool to have.